How to get Schengen visa travel insurance for Germany?

 PRO-TIP: And here are the emergency numbers to keep on hand when in Germany.

-- General emergency: 112
+-General emergency: 112

-- Police emergency: 110
+-Police emergency: 110

-- Emergency medical service for urgent but not life-threatening situations: 116 and 117 -
+-Emergency medical service for urgent but not life-threatening situations: 116 and 117

-- The Federal Office for Civil Protection and Disaster Assistance also has a citizen service, available weekdays from 9 a.m. to 3 p.m., at 0228 99 550-3670.
+- The German Federal Office for Civil Protection and Disaster Assistance also has a citizen service, available weekdays from 9 a.m. to 3 p.m., at 0228 99 550-3670.

 What else should I know when prepping for my trip to Germany?